vincent254-hub/heroestvc/readme.md

 ### **Security Vulnerabilities**

-If you discover a security vulnerability within LAVSMS, please use pull request.
+If you discover a security vulnerability within HEROESTVC, please use pull request.
 All security vulnerabilities will be promptly addressed.

 ### **Contact [Vincent Inc.]**
 - Phone : +254707865319